 Story maps are a great comprehension activity for helping students organize the story elements.

-Our Valentine’s Day read alouds are also great for working on retelling.
-Retelling is an important step to help students summarize what they read.
+Our Valentine’s Day read-alouds are also great for working on retelling.
+Retelling is a necessary step to help students summarize what they read.
+After we complete our graphic organizer, students draw pictures of their retelling.
+Then the students orally retell the story to me so I can assess their comprehension and retelling skills!

 Read Alouds: Making Connections

-Another important skill that we work on with our February read alouds is making connections.
-A Crankenstein Valentine is a great story for making connections because we all get cranky.
+Another essential skill that we work on with our February read-alouds is making connections.
+A Crankenstein Valentine is an excellent story for making connections because we all get cranky.

-After reading the story we turn and talk to share things that make us cranky.
+After reading the story we do a turn and talk to share things that make us cranky.
 We share out our ideas to make a graphic organizer to help with writing.
+I also send a picture of our chart to families who find it highly amusing!

 After we share our thoughts, we write about what makes us cranky.